bulfinb/RWGS_disretized_batch_equilibrium_model/README.md

 - All μ_O values returned in **kJ/mol**
 - μ_O(gas) from polynomial fits of cantera data and equilibrium expressions
 - μ_O(solid) from literature-derived enthalpy and entropy models

+## 📄 License

+This model is released under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

+You are free to use, modify, and distribute the code, including for commercial purposes, provided that you cite the associated publication:

+> B. Bulfin et al., "Thermodynamic Modeling of the Countercurrent Chemical Looping Reverse Water Gas Shift Process for Redox Material Screening", *Chemical Engineering Journal*, 2025.
+[DOI: 10.xxxx/zenodo.xxxxx](https://doi.org/10.xxxx/zenodo.xxxxx)

+Please also cite the Zenodo DOI when referencing or redistributing the code.

+---

+## 📄 Please Ackowledge Materials Data

+If you make use of this model please also cite the sources of the materials data and models (e.g. CeZr15 - Hao et al. 2014 data, Bulfin et al. 2016 model).